-For FinTech companies in the Middle East – and startups more generally – this is an exciting time.
-Governments across the region are working to cultivate ecosystems that can support their growth.
-If they have perhaps been overlooked in the past, the last few years have seen them put front and centre.
+For startups in the Middle East, this is an exciting time as governments across the region are working to cultivate ecosystems that can support their growth.
+In the past, they may have been overlooked, but in the last few years they have been put front and centre.

-That said, for all the progress that has been made, there are still challenges.
-And when we talk to FinTechs and other startups there is one area that consistently comes up more than any other as a major constraint on growth – funding.
-There are talented entrepreneurs with great ideas for the next disruptive FinTech business, but these will not be realised unless they can be connected with the capital they need.
+For all the progress that has been made, there are still challenges.
+When we talk to FinTechs and other startups there is one area that consistently comes up more than any other as a major constraint on growth – funding.
+There are talented entrepreneurs with great ideas for the next disruptive tech business, but these will not be realised unless they can be connected with the capital they need.

-This is why we were particularly excited earlier this month, when Bahrain Development Bank launched a new $100m venture capital fund of funds – capitalising on Bahrain’s position as a regional financial centre to help address this challenge.
+This is why we were particularly excited when Bahrain Development Bank launched a new $100m venture capital fund of funds – capitalising on Bahrain’s position as a regional financial centre to help address this challenge.

 The Al Waha Fund of Funds will invest in venture capital funds that have a presence in Bahrain.
 As a result, it is expected to help attract new funds to Bahrain, boosting the local startup ecosystem by bringing funds and expertise to the country.

 But while funds need to have a presence in Bahrain, they are not restricted to investing in the Kingdom.
-So as well as providing a boost to Bahrain, the fund will also help startups from around the Middle East to gain access to the capital they need in order to expand.
+The fund will not only provide a boost to Bahrain, but also help startups from around the Middle East gain access to the capital they need in order to expand.

 While venture capital is not the whole solution, it is clear from the experience of established FinTech hubs around the world that it can be a key factor.
-KPMG Enterprise’s Q4’17 edition of Venture Pulse reported that global VC investment in startups hit a decade high in 2017, with over $140 billion invested Venture capital investment in the MENA region.
-However, that is just a fraction of the level in markets like the USA and China.
-By raising that investment we have the potential to make a big difference.
+Venture capital investment in the MENA region is just a fraction of the level in markets like the USA and China.
+By raising that investment, we have the potential to make a big difference.

 Of course, the launch of the fund isn’t an isolated initiative.
-Bahrain’s ecosystem has benefitted from a number of major economic reforms in recent years, including a reduction in the minimum capital required for starting a business, the launch of the region’s largest FinTech hub, measures to enable onshore crowdfunding in conventional and shari’a-compliant finance and the introduction of a regulatory sandbox for FinTech.
+Bahrain’s ecosystem has benefitted from a number of major economic reforms in recent years, including a reduction in the minimum capital required for starting a business, the launch of the region’s largest FinTech hub – Bahrain FinTech Bay, measures to enable onshore crowdfunding in conventional and shari’a-compliant finance and the introduction of a regulatory sandbox for FinTech.

-We are focusing on the sector because we are excited by the opportunity and by the entrepreneurs and the ideas in the region.
-We think there is real potential to transform the financial sector if those entrepreneurs can be connected to the ecosystem and capital they need.
-And there’s also the prospect of an exciting return for the investors who back them.
+We are excited by the opportunity that the region’s economic transformation provides – and we believe startups can be a central part of that.
+We think there is real potential to transform the financial and tech sectors if entrepreneurs can be connected to the ecosystem and capital they need – and there’s also the prospect of exciting returns for the investors who back them.